-M&T Bank certificates of deposit (CDs) offer relatively low interest rates when compared to the best CD rates out there.
+M&T Bank certificates of deposit (CDs) offer relatively low-interest rates when compared to the best CD rates out there.
 There are a few exceptions, though.
-The 12-month option offers a competitive rate at around 1.75%.
+The 12-month option offers a competitive rate of around 0.05%.
 Two promotional CDs also have competitive rates.
 If you are considering a CD with M&T Bank, you will have some choices as there are currently seven term options available, with term lengths ranging from six months to 60 months (five years).

 Interest compounds daily to help you maximize your earnings and you also have the option to receive interest disbursements during your CD term.
 This provides some flexibility in how you plan your savings and taxes, especially if you are contributing significantly to CDs.